U

 With its thick mat of feathers, the Ural owl is well-adapted to frigid northern climates.

 With its thick mat of feathers, the Ural owl is well-adapted to the frigid northern climate of Eurasia.
 Instead of migrating south for the winter, it tends to remain in the same place all year long.
 Pairs will establish a defined territory and defend it with surprising force, sometimes even attacking humans in the process.
 This bird makes a deep hooting call which can be heard from up to 1.2 miles away.
 These hooting calls may have multiple purposes.
 They are used to claim territory, signal the presence of threats, and even communicate with their mate.
 Calls can be strung together to make songs as well.
-These nocturnal birds spend most of the night hunting and singing and the daytime sleeping.
+These nocturnal birds spend most of the night hunting and singing, and the daytime sleeping.

 Diet

 The Ural owl is a carnivorous species.
-It eats only meat and almost never feeds upon plant material.
+It eats only meat and seldom feeds upon plant material.
 The Ural owl has a varied diet that consists of voles, shrews, rodents, birds, frogs, and insects.
 Jays, grouses, and wood pigeons are also part of their normal diet.
 As a nocturnal species, Ural owls do all their hunting at night.
 They stand on a tall perch and wait for the prey to appear in view before swooping down upon it.

 Predators, Threats, and Conservation Status

-According to the IUCN Red List, these owls are considered to be a species of the least concern.
+According to the IUCN Red List, these owls are considered to be a species of least concern.
 It is found most commonly in places with low human population density.
 It is therefore relatively unaffected by habitat and forest loss.
 However, population numbers have fallen in some parts of Central and Eastern Europe where its range is more likely to coincide with people.

 What eats the Ural owl?